SKY-ALIN/regta-period/README.md

 Essentially, it works as a remainder of the time division from the Unix epoch.
 Let $t_{unix}$ be the moment of the Unix epoch, a moment that we can get a grip on.
 $t$ is the current moment.
-Then, time since epoch is:
+Then, the time since epoch is:

 $$\ \Delta t = t - t_{unix} $$